 “Are you so sure it is authentic?”

 Stevie noticed that Reggie looked sincerely interested.
-“Well, we would have to have it looked at by a music scholar or even better several music scholars but my gut says this is authentic.”
+“Well, we would have to have it looked at by a music scholar, or even better, several music scholars but my gut says this is authentic.”
 She gently brushed her hands over the page.

-“If this paper is so valuable why do you think Judith Whitesides left it out among her papers at home instead of locked up somewhere?”
+“If this is so valuable why do you think Judith left it out among her papers at home instead of locked up somewhere?”

-“Hey, here is a letter from that same guy in Hungary.”
-Reggie stopped reading and looked over at Stevie.
+“Hey, here is another letter from that same guy in Hungary.”
+Reggie looked up.
 “Whoa, he is threatening Judith if she doesn’t hand over the fragment.”
 He put down the letter and picked up several more.
 “And, there are a few more letters with the same basic message.
 This one is dated last month.”

-Stevie followed him with a pillow clutched to her chest.
+Stevie followed him to the door with a pillow clutched to her chest.
 She had enjoyed the evening with him more than she should.

-He pulled his jacket off the coat rack and stuffed his arms into the sleeves.
-“And, thank-you for playing for me.
+Reggie pulled his jacket off the coat rack and stuffed his arms into the sleeves.
+“And thank you for playing for me.
 It was amazing.
 You are the first partner I’ve had that provides entertainment on the side.”

 Stevie threw the pillow she was carrying at his head as he stepped outside into the night.